 RefWorks is an online reference management tool that supports research, writing, and collaboration.
 It helps you build a database of references, from which it can create a bibliography and format footnotes automatically.
 Choose any of the major publication styles for your output.
 If you are working with others, you can use the RefShare feature to share you references with them.
 Lewis Library provides free access to RefWorks; registration is required.

-Lewis Library provides self-service equipment for printing, copying, and scanning on each level of the Library and at several other locations on the campus.
-See Printing, Copying, and Scanning for details.
+- Equipment for printing, copying, and scanning is available on each level of the library and at several other locations on the campus.

 UNTHSC Scholarly Repository